IRS-Public/tax-withholding-estimator/scriber-adr.md

 ### Limitations

-The main shortcoming of the Flow that Scriber seeks to resolve is that it had no data representation.
+The main shortcoming of the Flow that Scriber seeks to resolve is that the Flow has no data representation.
-The Flow is built in JSX, an [XML-like ECMAScript extension](https://facebook.github.io/jsx/), which is declarative, but not data.
+The Flow is built in JSX, an [XML-like ECMAScript extension](https://facebook.github.io/jsx/).
+JSX is is declarative, but it is not data.
 This imposes major limitations on how the flow works.

-There aren't really tools that "read" JSX; JSX just gets transpiled to `React.createElement` (or other framework equivalent).
+To start, there aren't really tools that "read" JSX.
+JavaScript build tools transpile JSX to `React.createElement` (or other framework equivalent).
-Therefore any tool that wants to understand the flow has to run React---and an entire browser.
+Therefore any tool that wants to understand the Flow has to run React—and an entire browser.

 For example, All Screens was (correctly) hailed as a success story for the Flow's declarative specification, but there's a reason the tooling never evolved beyond that.
-All Screens doesn't introspect JSX, it introspects a tree of React elements.
+All Screens doesn't introspect JSX, [it introspects a tree of React elements](https://github.com/IRS-Public/direct-file/blob/e0d5c84451cc52b72d20d04652e306bf4af1a43c/direct-file/df-client/df-client-app/src/all-screens/AllScreensContent.tsx#L98).
 By the time the flow has been converted into React elements, there's not much you can do with them *besides* render them in unique configurations;
 Most of the "declarative" information has been lost.